 Let us agree that Donald Trump is probably nearly everything people are claiming about him: a psychopath, a sociopath, a narcissist, a serial sexual abuser, a rich man (perhaps not wealthy, as he claims, but merely rich), and all-round demon.
 His niece Mary L. Trump has published a book, Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man, which sold nearly a million copies on the first day of publication (causing writers everywhere to take to their bottles and sigh heavily, even if they were happy for M. Trump’s success).
-I haven’t read the book, but given how much it has been discussed in the media, it feels like I already have.
+(You can read my review of the book here.)
+1Previous sentence about not having read the book deleted, update added July 15, 2024

 The details are not new, in the sense that nothing, not even the charge that Trump hired someone to take his admission test for the Wharton School, is surprising.
 Or the fact that he once commented on his own niece’s breasts in front of family.
 Trump, we know, is an appalling human being, insulated by his connections since birth.